tmke8/math-core/README.md

 }
 ```

+### Dealing with other rendering problems
+The above CSS unfortunately does not fix all rendering bugs found in the current versions of browsers.
+There is a tracking issue for other known rendering bugs: https://github.com/tmke8/math-core/issues/209

 ## Development status
-There are two tracking issues:
+There are two tracking issues for development:

 - Missing environments: https://github.com/tmke8/math-core/issues/154
 - Missing commands: https://github.com/tmke8/math-core/issues/155